sheltermanager/asm3/src/static/pages/manual/_sources/people.rst.txt

 The Type panel allows you to set various classification flags for the person, along with comments and details on membership to your organisation.

 .. note:: The gift aid registered flag appears for people in the UK.
-Setting this will default the gift aid flag when creating payments from this owner for tracking gift aid claims to HMRC.
+Setting this will default the gift aid flag when creating payments from this person for tracking gift aid claims to HMRC.

 Looking For
 ^^^^^^^^^^^